wbmcintyre/Recipe-Search-App/README.md

 ### Note

 The sass and html were provided for this project.
-Only the javascript was written by me.